Polar Circle, Deep South Discovery Voyage

 Tour Description

 Leopard and crabeater seal sightings are common on your Antarctic cruise, as well as many species of penguin and seabirds.
-Visit historic research stations, including British Base Y that is a time capsule to the 1950s technology that has remained there since the base was decommissioned.
+Depending on conditions we hope to visit iconic sights including Neko Harbour, Paradise Bay and Deception Island.
 Our specialist Antarctic naturalists will guide you throughout your journey both on shore excursions and through a series of lectures on board.

 There are other dates and variations of this Polar Circle Antarctica cruise, please just ask for more info!